scalar-labs/scalar-kubernetes/operation/manifests/README.md

 ### Create a secret for DockerHub

-setup the docker registry secret to let kubernetes access to scalar-ledger image
+Create a docker registry secret to let kubernetes access to scalar-ledger image

 ```console
 kubectl create secret docker-registry reg-docker-secrets \